ivonunes/plumekit/docs/start/tutorial.md

 ```

 The `Migrator` records what has run in a `schema_migrations` ledger, so re-running is
 a no-op.
-See [Migrations](../migrations.md) for altering tables, rollbacks, and
+See [Migrations](../migrations.md) for altering tables, rollbacks and
 seeders.

 ## 3. A page, split across view files